The Legend of Five Goats: Names of places and buildings

-The earliest physical "evidence" of ‘The Legendary of Five Goats' is the Five Gods Taoism Temple in Guangzhou.
+The earliest physical "evidence" of ‘The Legend of Five Goats' is the Five Gods Taoism Temple in Guangzhou.
 There has been a temple that in memory of the five gods in Northern Song Dynasty in Shixian Fang (now is around Provincial Financial Department in Guangren Road).
 During Jiading's time of Southern Song dynasty, it moved to Yuye pond of West Lake, which is now near West Lake Avenue and is called "Fengzhen Taoism Temple".
 At the end of Nan Song, it moved to now Guangren Road.
 In 1368, Hongwu's time of Ming Dynasty, it was destroyed in fire, so in 1377, it moved to Po Mountain and was kept until now.
 During the almost 700 years, there had been two renewals relatively in 1469 in Ming Dynasty and 1723 in Qing Dynasty.
 During the Republic of China (in 1923), in order to raise money for the war, the government sold it at auction and dismissed all the Taoist priests lived in the temple.
 After the establishment of People's Republic China, the government nationalized it and authorized the Cultural Relics Management Department to manage it.
 After being repaired and renewed in 1980s, it opened to the public.
 In March in 1963, the temple was enlisted as the Protected Historic Site of Guangzhou city; in June of 1989, it was raised to the Protected Historic Site of Guangdong.
 Nowadays, in the Five Gods Taoism Temple, there are statues of five gods, accompanied with five goats, and the five gods are respected as "Gods for Grains".
 There is also a huge piece of red sandstone with a concave, which is more than one-meter-long and looks like a foot print.
 Thus it is called "The Traces of God".

 Except for the Five Gods Taoism Temple, there are several places that were given names related to the legendary in Guangzhou City.
 For example, "God's Neighbour Alley" located in Huifu West Road was named because it is near to the Temple.
 Zhuhai Mid Road was called "Holy Goats street" and "Xihao Street" in Qing Dynasty, but was combined into one and became part of Zhuhai Road.
 During Jiajing's time in Ming Dynasty, people built Guangzhou new city, and the Southern gate of the outer city was called "Five Goats Gate", which was changed into "Five Gods Gate" during Qing Dynasty, and there was a "Five Goats post" near the gate.
 Besides, at the beginning of the 1900s, there was a "Five Goats power plant".

 In Yuexiu Park, there is also a five-goat statue.
 It was built in 1959, and now is one of the most famous tourism spot in Guangzhou and is regarded as the landmark of Guangzhou city.

 The modern five-goats related places are Five Goats New City in Yuexiu District, as well as the Five-Goats secondary school and primary school, and the Five-Goats station on fifth line of Guangzhou Metro.